bryangottschalk/aws-connect-vanity-converter/README.md

 npm i
 npm run init-deploy (runs npm run build and sam deploy)
 ```

+Note: to link continous deployment to the master branch you must pass in a personal access token to the SAM CLI prompt.
+This template uses GitHub: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 2. Create a Connect instance in the AWS Console - note your Access URL for step 5
 3. Add a phone number to your Connect instance